 NCDs accounted for 57.4% of deaths in 2016 while communicable diseases were responsible for 31,3% of deaths.
-This confirms that South Africa is in the midst of epidemiological change.
+According to StatisticsSA this confirms that South Africa is in the midst of epidemiological change.

-The annual Statistics SA cause of death report for 2016 which provides information on levels, trends and patterns in mortality by socio-demographic and geographic characteristics.
-While the main focus is on 2016, death occurrences, information on deaths that occurred during 1997 to 2015 is included.
+The annual Statistics SA cause of death report for 2016 provides the most recent information on levels, trends and patterns in mortality by socio-demographic and geographic characteristics.
+Information on deaths from 1997 to 2016 are added for context.

 10 Leading causes of death (¶4.7.1 Table 4.5 p.
 32)